Planning Intelligence for Property Professionals

 Lodgd monitors all 128 NSW local government areas (LGAs) — every council that publishes planning proposals on the NSW Planning Portal.
 This includes all Greater Sydney metro councils, regional NSW councils (Newcastle, Central Coast, Wollongong, Illawarra, Hunter, Northern Rivers, Central West), and rural shires.
 No NSW council is excluded.

-The NSW Planning Portal is the government's official register — it lists proposals but doesn't structure, enrich, or make them searchable in the ways researchers need.
-Lodgd sits on top of the Portal and adds: structured zone transition data (from_zone → to_zone), AI summaries, proponent identification, geocoded coordinates, stage change history, council approval rates, comparable precedent matching, personalised alerts, suburb lookup, and precinct heat mapping.
+The NSW Planning Portal is the government's official register — it lists proposals but doesn't structure, enrich, or make them searchable in the ways professionals need.
+Lodgd sits on top of the Portal and adds: structured zone transition data, AI summaries, proponent identification, geocoded coordinates, stage change history, council approval rates, comparable precedent matching, personalised alerts, site assessments, and interactive mapping with planning overlays.
 The Portal tells you a proposal exists; Lodgd tells you what it means.

-Lodgd monitors the NSW Planning Portal daily.
-New proposals and stage changes are detected and added to the database each day.
+Lodgd constantly monitors the NSW Planning Portal.
+New proposals and stage changes are detected and added to the database as they appear.
 AI analysis runs on newly detected proposals.
 Personalised alerts are sent as new activity is detected.
-The NSW Planning Portal is the authoritative source — Lodgd reflects its data with a typical lag of less than 24 hours.
+The data is always current.

 Lodgd is currently in open beta and free to use.
-Create an account to access the full database, search tools, council profiles, Made precedents, suburb lookup, precinct maps, and personalised alerts.
+Create an account to access the full database, search tools, council profiles, Made precedents, site assessments, interactive map, and personalised alerts.
 No credit card required.

 Get started